Reboot to restore software: Deep Freeze

 Extending the functionalities of the reboot to restore technology, the software has the provision of ThawSpaces or Thawed Partitions for permanently saving user-generated data without altering the baseline configuration.
-ThawSpace is a virtual space that system administrators can create within the Deep Freeze ecosystem if the hard disk does not have a partition.
-Content stored in the ThawSpace is retained across reboots.
-Thawed Partitions are the parts of a hard disk that are exempted from the effects of Reboot to Restore technology.

 Other system restoration software

 Both Microsoft and Apple Inc. offer restoration tools (though not based on Reboot to Restore technology) embedded with their respective operating systems.

 Windows System Restore

 System Restore is an inbuilt feature of Windows and is available in all the latest versions of the OS.
 It reverts system files and settings to a previous point in time without affecting personal files.
 When enabled, the software automatically creates Restore Points at regular intervals and before every major instance of configuration alteration like driver update or new application installation.
 When a device malfunctions, running System Restore rolls back the configuration to a Restore Point where the particular issue did not exist.

 Reset (Windows 8)

 The Reset option was introduced with Windows 8 and is used for restoring systems to factory defaults.
 It re-installs the Windows OS and permanently discards all files and system settings other than the pre-installed applications.